International Foundation Programme

 The University of London International Foundation Programme is a challenging and inspiring new programme that has been designed to provide you with the skills and knowledge to prepare you for rigorous undergraduate study.
 The programme is equivalent in standard to qualifications studied in year 13 in a UK school (e.g. ‘A’ levels.
 When you successfully complete the programme you will gain guaranteed entry to an LSE-directed degree offered by the University of London International Programmes.

 You will also be able to transfer to a Diploma in Economics or Social Science or almost all other undergraduate degrees offered through the University of London International Programmes.* You may also apply to study for an undergraduate degree offered by other universities, both in the UK and elsewhere.
 Read more about applying to another University.**

 The International Foundation Programme consists of four courses (one compulsory course and three elective courses).
 The programme can be completed in a minimum of six months and a maximum of three years.
 Each approved teaching centre will offer its own study schedule and the number of hours study you need to undertake each week will be dependent upon the institutions’ study timetable.
 As a guide, each course requires 150 hours of study time including classroom and private study.

 You study for this programme at one of our teaching centres that have been approved to provide teaching and support for this programme.
 This programme may not be studied independently.

+For a list of the institutions approved to teach the International Foundation Page please visit the Institutions directory (opens new window).
 You should contact institutions directly for information on their teaching start dates and schedules.

 The London School of Economics and Political Science (LSE) provides academic direction for this programme.
 LSE is regarded as an international centre of academic excellence and innovation in the social sciences.